Sustainable Plan for Tourism & Conventions 2023-25

 The Tourism, Destination Marketing and Convention Bureau teams at Glasgow Life work with industry partners, VisitScotland and Scottish Enterprise, to develop and report on Sustainable Glasgow initiatives.

 This plan sets out key actions which focus on driving and supporting change across the sector.
-The actions within this plan will be incorporated into the new 2024-26 tourism action plan (aimed for completion early 2024) which will feed into and directly
+The actions within this plan will be incorporated into the new 2024-26 tourism action plan (aimed for completion early 2024) which will feed into and directly support:

 - Glasgow's Climate Plan

-- support the national tourism strategy Scotland Outlook 2030
+- the national tourism strategy Scotland Outlook 2030

 - UN Sustainable Development Goals.